My Mother, the Fiend: Synopsis

 In health class, the students are assigned to take care of fake babies.
 Vice-Principal Clemmons (Duane Daniels) calls Veronica into his office and gives her detention for having keys to his file cabinet.
 Beaver walks up to Mac (Tina Majorino) and asks to hire her to register a company named Phoenix Land Trust and build the company a website.
 For Veronica's detention, she has to alphabetize and organize old student files.
 Veronica finds her mother's permanent file and reads that she was frequently in trouble in high school, including being suspended for spreading rumors.
 While Weevil (Francis Capra) is in the auto shop he is ambushed by Logan (Jason Dohring) and his cronies.
 Veronica talks to Deborah Hauser, a teacher who was in the same class as Lianne.
 Mrs. Hauser confirms they were suspended, and that she regrets spreading Lianne's gossip.
 Weevil gets duct-taped to the flagpole.
-Veronica asks Vice Principal Clemmons about who else might have known her mom in high school, and he tells her to talk to Principal Moorhead and Mary Mooney.
+Veronica asks Vice Principal Clemmons about who else might have known her mom in high school, and he tells her to talk to Principal Moorehead and Mary Mooney.
 Veronica approaches Mary while she is cleaning up lunch trays, but Mary doesn't respond.
 A student tells Veronica Mary is deaf.
 Veronica uses fingerspelling to ask about her mom, who Mary calls a "fiend".
 Veronica then talks to Principal Moorhead, who tells her that her mom was "vicious".
 It is announced that Trina Echolls (Alyson Hannigan) is coming back to direct a play at Neptune High.
 Kendall tries to seduce Duncan (Teddy Dunn) again.
 Trina meets Kendall, and the interaction is rife with sarcasm.
 Veronica looks through her mom's yearbook and eventually tracks down Patty Wilson, one of her mother's old friends.
 Patty provides more information on the love triangle between Celeste (Lisa Thornhill), Jake (Kyle Secor), and Lianne.